 Crohn’s and Colitis are lifelong conditions, which means you will always have it.
 But that doesn’t mean you will always feel unwell.
 Treatment like medicines and surgery can help you feel a lot better.

-There is another type of IBD called Microscopic Colitis, which can usually be cured.
+There is another type of IBD called Microscopic Colitis, which usually gets better after treatment.

 It’s something you’ll have to learn to adapt to – and you will.
 Don’t let your mind run riot, and know that things will get better if you let them.
 Everyone goes through their own stuff in life; if you embrace it, everything becomes a lot easier.